darokin/darshell-clock/README.md

 Suitable for quite small terminal sizes.
 Useful for having a clock sitting around if you use a tiling window manager or tmux for example.

- - Nice 'blocky' ASCII digits
+ - Nice 'blocky' ASCII digits :yellow_heart:
- - Localised date format
+ - Localised date format :airplane:
  - 2 sizes of digits, smaller digits for smaller term
  - Autoresizing and centering
  - Color selection of the time or the date
  - Possibility to hide the date and/or the seconds
  - Autoclosing (if wanted, see arguments in 'Usage and keys')
- - All the parameters are saved upon exit
+ - All the parameters are saved upon exit :+1:

 ## Usage and keys